Madlykeanu/Underilla/README.md

 ## WorldPainter considerations
 If you're going to plug your custom WorldPainter world into Underilla, consider before exporting:
 - Disable caves, caverns, and chasms altogether, allow Underilla to take over that step.
-This is due to biome placement, every underground non-solid block in the reference_world drags its biome over along with it, this interferes with proper underground vanilla biomes.
+This is due to biome placement, every underground non-solid block in the surfaceWorld drags its biome over along with it, this interferes with proper underground vanilla biomes.
 - Always disable the `Allow Minecraft to populate the entire terrain` option.
-Rather use the `vanilla_population` option in Underilla's `config.yml` file.
+Rather use the `vanillaPopulation` option in Underilla's `config.yml` file.
 - Don't user the resource layer.
 Underilla will have the vanilla generator take care of that for you.
 - The Populate layer has no effect.
 Weather all or none of the terrain will be populated based on the above point.